cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

-# Ubuntu on a USB stick for OSX
+# Ubuntu on a USB stick

+IN some casses you may not want to run ubuntu in virtual box, but just natively on the system.
+In this case it could be convenient to install ubuntu on a USB stick.
+Still be aware that you also have write access to the other hard drive.
+SO be carefule not to touch your main HDD.

 ## Ubuntu on a USB stick for OSX via Command Line